Hurwitz-Ran spaces: Functoriality

 The previous remark holds in particular when $\bJ=(\xi')^{-1}(z)$ is a fibre of another morphism of nice couples $\xi'$, over some point $z\in\C$: thus the composition $\xi\circ\xi'$ also satisfies property (4) of Definition \ref{defn:mapnicecouples}; properties (1),(2),(3) and (5) are also automatically satisfied by the composition $\xi\circ\xi'$.

-It is useful to remark also the following property: if $D'\subset\C$ is homeomorphic to a disc and $\xi\colon(\C,*)\to(\C,*)$ satisfies properties (1),(2) and (4), then also $\xi^{-1}(D')$ is homeomorphic to a disc.
+This proves in particular that Definition \ref{defn:mapnicecouples} is a good definition.
 We will sometimes need to relax condition (5) in Definition \ref{defn:mapnicecouples}, hence we give the following definition.

 \begin{defn} Let $\fT$ and $\fT'$ be nice couples as in Definition \ref{defn:mapnicecouples}.
 A \emph{lax morphism} of nice couples is a map $\xi\colon(\C,*)\to(\C,*)$ satisfying all conditions in Definition \ref{defn:mapnicecouples} except, possibly, condition (5).
-We obtain a category $\LNC$ of nice couples with lax morphisms. \end{defn} Note that $\NC$ is a subcategory of $\LNC$ containing all objects, but not all morphisms.
+We denote by $\LNC$ the category of nice couples and lax morphisms of nice couples. \end{defn} Note that $\NC$ is a subcategory of $\LNC$ containing all objects, but not all morphisms.
 Whenever we refer to a morphism of nice couples without specifying the word ``lax'', we will assume that condition (5) in Definition \ref{defn:mapnicecouples} holds.

+We conclude the subsection with the following remark: if $D'\subset\C$ is a subspace homeomorphic to a disc and $\xi\colon(\C,*)\to(\C,*)$ satisfies properties (1),(2) and (4) from Definition \ref{defn:mapnicecouples}, then also $\xi^{-1}(D')$ is homeomorphic to a disc.